 Personal Property Tax Statement

 Taxes assessed on office equipment, furniture, and other personal property used in a business or industry.
-If the total value of the personal property is less than $15,000, it is not taxed.
+If the total value of the personal property is less than $16,500 at January 1, 2016, it is not taxed.
 Household personal property, farm equipment, computer software, and inventories are also exempt from taxation.
 Personal property tax is subject to collection procedures that include summary seizures and garnishments.
 When personal property taxes are delinquent (one trimester payment is not paid), the Tax Collector must issue and serve a warrant (judgment) on the taxpayer.

 Manufactured Structure Tax Statement